drewproud/example-project/README.md

 ### State management
 ~I decided against implementing a full redux state management system due simplicity of the data management requirements.
 Instead, I chose to use component-level state where appropriate and managed the chat state through a contained higher order component.
 I then applied the HOC to the 'container' component which then wired the store to the rest of the app.~

+~This approach had the benefits of being:~
+1. ~Simple~
+2. ~Self-contained and easy to swap out~
+3. ~Very testable~

+~The drawbacks would include it requiring some refactoring if we wanted to scale the app and add async server calls.~

-Update: The code for the state management turned out to be less clean once I added the isOtherUserTyping feature.
+**Update**: The code for the state management turned out to be less clean once I added the isOtherUserTyping feature.
 I tried refactoring into redux, and it simplified the code in a way consistent with other Redux apps.
 Merged in with the only PR.

-This approach had the benefits of being:
-1. Simple
-2. Self-contained and easy to swap out
-3. Very testable

-The drawbacks would include it requiring some refactoring if we wanted to scale the app and add async server calls.

 ### Styling
 I decided to use the [styled-components](https://github.com/styled-components/styled-components) library for styling mostly because I wanted to try it out.
 CSS managment is still an area of active development in the front-end dev community due to the many issues that exist with CSS.